Some limbs work...but some don't.

 - GURPS uses fairly generic hit locations as an optional rule but then adds on different effects based on damage type.
 The Martial Arts supplement added hit locations like veins and arteries as valid targets.
 Vehicles also have a system of hit locations and spaceships get a different version.

-- WARMACHINE uses this faithfully on everything large enough to warrant it.
-Every Warjack has a 6 column (Colossal Warjacks have 12 column) damage chart with a variable number of ablative "armour" squares in each column.
+- WARMACHINE/HORDES use this faithfully on everything large enough to warrant it.
+For Warmachine, every Warjack has a 6 column (Colossal Warjacks have 12 column) damage chart with a variable number of ablative "armour" squares in each column.
 After you hack through those, you start damaging vital systems which have real penalties when they fail.
 After enough systems give out, the 'jack shuts down.
 Hordes' version is simpler in that there aren't as many vital parts to damage, but the gist is the same.

 - Battlefleet Gothic: The game's critical hit system is a form of this.
 While a Cruiser still blows up after eight arbitrary damage points, critical hits give you a chance to knock out weapons batteries, cripple engines, disable shields, or simply do horrific extra damage as bulkheads collapse and hull plating shreds in the heat of battle.